 The Hottest And Coldest Time Of The Day – When They Occur And Why

-A very common misconception exists that the hottest time of the day occurs during midday, while the coldest time occurs at midnight.
-However, both events take place much later than one might expect.
+A common misconception exists among readers that the hottest time of the day occurs during midday, while the coldest occurs at midnight.
+However, both events take place much later than one may expect.

-The hottest time of the day typically occurs 3 to 5 hours after noon, when the Sun is at its highest point in the sky, while the coldest time of the day occurs within an hour after sunrise when the Sun's radiation is still too weak to surpass the Earth's rate of emitting heat into the atmosphere.
+The hottest time of the day primarily occurs within three to five hours after noon, when the Sun is at its highest point in the sky, and the coldest time occurs within an hour after sunrise while the Sun's radiation is still too weak to surpass the Earth's rate of cold emission into the atmosphere.

 It only makes sense to reason that the hottest time of the day occurs at midday while the Earth receives the most solar radiation, while the coldest time occurs at midnight when the sun is on the opposite side of the planet.
 But actually, both events occur much later.